Praedial Larcency Unit ramps up efforts for Christmas season

 Minister Green was speaking at the Anti-Praedial Larceny Pre-Christmas Training Programme held at the Jamaica Constabulary Force's (JCF) Criminal Investigation Branch on Oxford Road, Kingston, on Wednesday.

-Minister Green said that the unit has been experiencing some success in clamping down on this criminal activity, noting that there has been an increase in the arrests of perpetrators.
+Green said that the unit has been experiencing some success in clamping down on this criminal activity, noting there has been an increase in the arrests of perpetrators.

 “Not only are we seeing renewed energy and focus, we are also seeing greater success.
 Last year at this time, we had about 39 arrests for praedial larceny.
 This year, we are at 69.
 That is a significant increase,” he said.